 Sitara Theatre opened its doors in October 2008.
-In the last eight years over 120,000 children have enjoyed a Sitara performance.
+In the last nine years over 150,000 children have enjoyed a Sitara performance.
 With an intimate theatre space, lights, sound and puppets and masks made by UK puppet artist John Barber, the magic of Sitara was born.
 It soon became apparent that schools were also looking for performing art workshops that related specifically to the curriculum.
 In September 2012, Sitara Workshops opened offering a range of more age-specific performing arts workshops.

 Sitara believes that it is important to create a working environment where every employee feels a valued part of the team and where creativity and self-expression is encouraged.
 Sitara’s all women team are committed to creating a magical experience for children, teachers and families.